Higher education in Alberta: Future challenges and improving access

 Changing demographics in Alberta are likely to have a profound effect on post-secondary education.
-The majority of the population growth in Alberta is its urban centres - Edmonton, Calgary, Red Deer and Lethbridge - while the proportion of people living in small towns and rural areas is declining.
-Institutions based in rural communities will likely have challenges meeting enrollment targets while institutions in urban centres will face pressure in having enough capacity.
+The majority of the population growth in Alberta is its urban centres – Edmonton, Calgary, Red Deer and Lethbridge – while the proportion of people living in small towns and rural areas is declining.
+Institutions based in rural communities will likely have challenges meeting enrolment targets while institutions in urban centres will face pressure in having enough capacity.

 Meanwhile, although the number of people immigrating to Alberta has been increasing, persistent gaps between immigrant and non-immigrant Albertans' success in the labor market will impact the province's ability to attract and retain highly skilled individuals.
 Therefore, addressing the most challenging labor market barriers for new Canadians—the lack of Canadian work experience, the lack of recognition for foreign credentials, and language barriers—would support new Albertans and the province in meeting its current and future demographic, labour, and skill needs.

 With their Business Plan priorities, the Ministry of Advanced Education indicates that it is committed to increasing access to learning opportunities.
 One of their focuses is to target under-represented groups in post-secondary, most notably First Nations, Metis and Inuit learners.
 The Access Advisory Council is a body appointed by the Ministry of Advance Education and Technology to provide advice in relation to the operation and reporting of the Access to the Future Fund.

 Finally, the impact of dropping oil prices on the Alberta economy in spring 2015 will have significant impacts on Albertans' need to access higher education.
 Workers may need to return to the classroom to upgrade their skills to remain competitive in a weaker economy.
 Access to education at all levels remains a priority for Alberta as the province continues to invest in developing a strong knowledge-based economy rather than its historic heavy reliance on the natural resource industry.